 How do dehydrated onions make the journey from farm to plate, while retaining their distinctive robust flavor, attractive color and important nutritional elements?
 It all starts with the right produce and a painstaking scientific process that effectively diminishes any harmful microorganisms such as bacteria and fungi in the dehydration process.
 The process starts with selecting and harvesting a ripe healthy onion crop, then following a stringent quality process.
 This is to verify that every onion is ripe, safe, and free of harmful chemical dusting or pesticides.
 Each delivery of onions then enters a step-by-step process:

-The onions are then brushed and washed thoroughly with clean water to clear them of any debris or dirt, this process is repeated twice to ensure complete cleanliness.
+The onions are brushed and washed thoroughly with clean water, not once, but twice, to clear them of any debris or dirt.

-The onions will then go through a metal detector to filter out any harmful metallic debris, this process is repeated 4 times; after every step of the production process.
+Eve the most rigorous inspection can miss small particles, so the onions then go through a metal detector to filter out any harmful metallic debris.
+Leaving nothing to chance, this essential process is repeated four times; after every step of the production process.

 03 Cutting and dehydration

 This is where advanced technology comes into play.
 Using state-of-the-art automated Urschel cutting machines, the onions are sliced and chopped to the exact specification required, and fed into a German-made Hans Binder machine which dehydrates the batch at the required temperature.
 When ready, a five-belt conveyor then transports the onions through temperature-controlled chambers and airflow chambers to eliminate the optimum amount of moisture.